ProxeusApp/storage-app/docs/overview.md

 ### PGP-Server
 PGP-Server is an address book concept for easy file sharing with known contacts.
 When a user logs in for the first time the Storage app client creates a new wallet and pgp-key.
-The ethereum address of the wallet and the pgp-public-key is shared with the pgp server. by knowing someones ethereum address users can request a users pgp-public-key and then easily share encrypted files among each other by encrypting files with the public key.
+The ethereum address of the wallet and the pgp-public-key is shared with the pgp server.
+By knowing the ethereum address of another user, the pgp-public-key can be requested from the PGP-Server.
+The file will then be encrypted with the requested pgp-public-key.
+With this mechanism users can share encrypted files among each other.

 ## File Upload / XES-Payment